wcolburn/osu-cs493-assignment-4/README.md

 ## 2. Store uploaded photo data in GridFS

-Once your API successfully accepts image file uploads to the `POST /photos` endpoint, you should modify the API to store those image files in GridFS in the MongoDB database that's already powering the API.
+Once your API successfully accepts image file uploads to the `POST /photos` endpoint, you should modify the API to store those image files in GridFS in the MongoDB database or a `BLOB` in the MySQL database that's already powering the API.
 Photo metadata corresponding the image files (i.e. `businessId` and `caption`) should be stored alongside the files themselves.

-Once your API is storing photo data in GridFS, it should no longer use the `photos` MongoDB collection in which it currently stores photo metadata.
-In other words, all data related to the `photos` collection should be stored in GridFS.
-This will require you to update other API endpoints to work with the data stored in GridFS, including:
+Once your API is storing photo data in GridFS or MySQL `BLOB`, it should no longer use the `photos` MongoDB collection in which it currently stores photo metadata.
+In other words, all data related to the `photos` collection should be stored in GridFS or the MySQL table with the `BLOB`s.
+This will require you to update other API endpoints to work with the image data stored in the database, including:
   * `GET /businesses/{id}`
   * `GET /photos/{id}`

-Once a photo is saved in GridFS, you should make it available for download via a URL with the following format, where `{id}` represents the ID of the photo and the file extension (`.jpg` or `.png`) is based on the format of the uploaded image:
+Once a photo is saved in the database, you should make it available for download via a URL with the following format, where `{id}` represents the ID of the photo and the file extension (`.jpg` or `.png`) is based on the format of the uploaded image:
 ```
 /media/photos/{id}.jpg
 ```